zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/tutorial.md

 ## Computing and decrypting

-With the `server_key`, addition is now possible over encrypted values.
-The resulting plaintext is recovered after the decryption with the secret client key.
+Using the `server_key`, addition is possible over encrypted values.
+The resulting plaintext is recovered after the decryption via the secret client key.

 ```rust
 use tfhe::shortint::prelude::*;